 The sheer drop-off to the depths from the reef edge is weirdly hypnotic.
 The visibility drops significantly, so a torch would be handy for any deeper excursions.

-For photos and video, I used a compact Cannon Powershot camera, housed in a DICAPack waterproof case.
-Both of these items have worked well for me for the past three years, providing a simple and low-cost solution for underwater snaps and videoclips.
+For photos and video, we used a compact Cannon Powershot camera, housed in a DICAPack waterproof case.
+Both of these items have worked well for us for the past three years, providing a simple and low-cost solution for underwater snaps and videoclips.

 In Barangay Magtongtong, on the other side of Pangangan island, I met a Norwegian resident who explained that the snorkeling and diving were much better there, and the underwater quake damage hardly noticeable.

-If you enjoyed Snorkeling in Moalboal Cebu, you may also like:
+If you enjoyed Snorkeling in Cebu, check out Central Philippines – Cebu & Bohol.
+You may also like: